SystemsApproach/private5g/core.rst

 requirements, and meters usage for billing.

-Historically, all of these functions were provided by one or more network functions running on proprietary hardware.
+Historically, all of these functions were provided by one or more proprietary network appliances.
 But like the rest of the 5G mobile network, these appliances are being disaggregated and implemented as a set of cloud services, with the goal of improving feature velocity for new classes of applications.
 It is also the case that as the range of